phoebe-project/phoebe2-docs/index.rst

 Planned Physics Support
 ------------------------------------------
-More advanced physics can be found in the PHOEBE 2.0-alpha releases and will be ported to beta as soon as they can be tested robustly.
+More advanced physics can be found in the PHOEBE 2.0-alpha releases and will be ported to future official releases as soon as they can be tested robustly.

 Planned (new) future features include:

 * heating (heat redistribution)
 * triple and N-body systems (in development)
 * N-body dynamics (in development)
-* misaligned binaries
+* misaligned binaries (in development)
 * pulsations (in development)
 * bayesian (MCMC) fitting
 * synthetic spectra